-(iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.
+iii.
+The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

-(iv) The Company has not traded or invested in crypto-currencies or virtual currencies during the financial year. (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:
+iv.
+The Company has not traded or invested in Crypto currency or Virtual Currency during the year.

+v.
+The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: